rugglesbohannon/Bitcoin-Research-Project/Ruggles/index.md

 {% include_relative Visualizations/ww-musktweet.html %}

 As seen in the plot, the stock fell significantly the day after the tweet, but then rose again in the following days.
-It is hard to say with certainty that the Tweet is related to the stocks eventual rise, although it could be a factor.
+It is hard to say with certainty that the Tweet is related to the stock's eventual rise, although it could be a factor.

 Finally, I decided to again use Tesla as an example to see if the rejection of Bitcoin had any affect on its market value.
 During the first quarter of 2021, Tesla purchased and sold a significant amount of Bitcoin.
 On February 8th of 2021, Tesla purchased $1.5B worth of Bitcoin.
 This comes out to be aproxomatly 43,000 Bitcoin.
-During the same quarter, due to the volatility and instability of the cryptocurrency, decided to sell off some of their Bitcoin.
+During the same quarter, due to the volatility and instability of the cryptocurrency, they decided to sell off some of their Bitcoin.
 After selling, Tesla ended the first quarter with ~ 38,300 Bitcoin that cost $1.329B.

 {% include_relative Visualizations/ww-buysell.html %}